 ARC's strategic plan describes the major outcome measures for Strategic Investment Goal 4 as the number of businesses created or strengthened, and the number of communities with enhanced capacity.
-Because Goal 4 is most closely aligned with the performance target "businesses created or strengthened," results for new or strengthened business for projects under all strategic investment goals are reported under this goal.
-Results for communities with enhanced capacity are reported under Goal 5.
+Because Goal 4 is most closely aligned with the performance target "businesses created or strengthened," initial estimates and verification results for new or strengthened business for projects under all strategic investment goals are reported under this goal.
+Initial estimates and verification results for communities with enhanced capacity are reported under Goal 5.

-BUSINESSES CREATED OR STRENGTHENED IN FISCAL YEAR 2018 ANNUAL OUTCOME TARGET RESULT: INITIAL ESTIMATE FY 2018: 2,500 businesses created or strengthened FY 2018: 2,500 businesses created or strengthened
+BUSINESSES CREATED OR STRENGTHENED IN FISCAL YEAR 2019 ANNUAL OUTCOME TARGET INITIAL ESTIMATE FY 2019: 2,500 businesses created or strengthened FY 2019: 4,678 businesses created or strengthened